GoppeltM/WorkItOut-game/docs/meta.md

 Player A sees how the project pot is shrinking.
 He suggests to B that accepting jobs is okay, as long as they are getting finished, so A can score points with fewer rejects.

+This means that most goals actually do NOT favor efficiency, but all of them require a positive project pot, i.e. that the project keeps running.